Parvovirus B19 Infection

 - Fetal bone marrow is primarily impacted.
 RBC survival is shortened resulting in anemia and (potentially) high-output cardiac failure.
 Other complications can result from fetal hypoalbuminemia, myocarditis, hepatitis, and placentitis.

-- The risk of fetal loss is highest in 1st trimester (19%).
+- Risk of fetal loss is highest in 1st trimester (19%).

 - Intrauterine fetal RBC transfusion can decrease fetal loss rate if fetal hydrops is present.